 What are code violations that require repairs?

-However, code violations that present imminent safety concerns are likely going to be a required repair in order for the buyer’s lender to approve the loan.
+However, code violations that pose immediate safety risks typically must be repaired before a buyer’s lender will approve the loan.

 What are my options when my property has code violations?